jamesrayman/Ero/docs/euclid.md

 ## Literals

-Literals are straightforwards specifications of objects.
+Literals are straightforward specifications of objects.
 Below is a list of all types of literals in Euclid:

 ### Real Literals

 ### String Literals

 String literals may include any ASCII characters.
-Since Strings are tuples of integers in Euclid, each character is converted into its character code and stored in the resultant String.
-There are two types of String literals: short and long.
+Since strings are tuples of integers in Euclid, each character is converted into its character code and stored in the resultant string.
+There are two types of string literals: short and long.

 #### Short String Literals

-Short String literals begin and end with one unescaped quote character.
-The quote character used may be a single quote (`'`) or a double quote (`"`), but a single String literal can't use both.
-If a short String literal continues onto the next line, the previous line must end with a backslash (`\`), and the newline will not be included in the resultant String.
+Short string literals begin and end with one unescaped quote character.
+The quote character used may be a single quote (`'`) or a double quote (`"`), but a single string literal can't use both.
+If a short string literal continues onto the next line, the previous line must end with a backslash (`\`), and the newline will not be included in the resultant string.

-Below are some valid short String literals:
+Below are some valid short string literals:

 ```text
 "Hello, world!"